xlladdins/xll/docs/Excel4MacrosH-P.md

 **PASTE.SPECIAL**?(format\_text, pastelink\_logical,
 display\_icon\_logical, icon\_file, icon\_number, icon\_label)

-Format\_text    is text specifying the type of data you want to paste from the Clipboard.
+Format\_text&nbsp;&nbsp;&nbsp;&nbsp;is text specifying the type of data you want to paste from the Clipboard.

   - > The valid data types vary depending on the application from which
     > the data was copied.
 For example, if you're copying data from